 Below is an article on Athlete Poaching and coaching etiquette.

-This was summarised and compiled by an Australian Coach.
+This was summarized and compiled by an Australian Coach.

 I will look for more peer-reviewed materials next time.

-I asked Darren for permission to use his article.
+I asked Darren for permission to use his article on Athlete Poaching.

 The Ethics of Changing Coaches